 Take care of your fur babies (or human babies if applicable)

 After I’ve washed up, I’ll check in with my pooch.
 Some mornings he’s not having any of this waking up business.
 Other mornings he’s waiting for me for food and potty time.
 Usually getting him all set up with his day takes me about 5 minutes.
 Then he’s back to snoozin’.

-Read a book or journal
+Read a book (Sometimes in place of journaling or yoga)

 If my morning permits some extra time, I love to do some reading in the mornings.
 I do read often at night before bed, but I like easing into my day with consumption that isn’t work-related right away.
 If it’s been a morning where I’ve taken time to catch some extra Zzzzs then I might skip over this, but I try and fit this in whenever I can.
-Maybe you’re the kind of person who loves journalling.
+Maybe you’re the kind of person who loves journaling.
 This would be a great time to do some of that too.

 Make coffee + light breakfast

 Next up, coffee time.
 I wish I was one of those entrepreneurs who was all "I quit coffee!"
 But… I’m not.
 I really really enjoy my 1 cup of coffee a day (if that… some days I will opt for tea instead, I swear).
 I’ve weighed the factors, and for now, at this time in my life, I’ve decided that the joy my coffee brings me is worthwhile.
 I also make it with my own homemade hazelnut/almond milk, honey, protein and coconut oil.
 It makes me feel like maybe it's more nutritious or something.